equk/lastfm_feed/README.md

     *****************************************************************

+    To use this script you need to include this file using php.
+    You can then call the functions.

+    lastfmfeed('username','number_of_tracks')

+    eg: lastfmfeed('equilibriumuk','10');

+    There is also a function for css styles which can be put into the header of the website/page.

+    eg: lastfmfeed_css();

-  To use this script you need to include lastfm_feed.php.
+To use this script you need to include lastfm_feed.php ..
 You can then call the functions.

 There is also a function for css styles which can be put into the header of the website/page.

 Please see example.php for a working example of this code.

 The example is also available live at lastfm.equk.co.uk

 EXAMPLE: